-With specs like this scope has, it’s definitely made for long range hunting.
+With specs like this, the MeoPro is definitely a long range hunting scope.
 A high maximum ranging power of 14 definitely offers more long range capabilities than the common and popular 3-9X model.
-So, if you’re wanting to practice and master the art of making long distance shots without dishing the extra cash for a 6-18X model, this is the scope for you.
+So, if you're wanting to practice and master the art of making long distance shots without dishing the extra cash for a 6-18X model, this is the scope for you.

 Yes!
 This MeoPro does have a third turret to control parallax adjustments - often called a side focus.
 This turret can adjust for the best focus and eliminate parallax from as close as 30 yards to infinity.

 - TRUE HUNTING RIFLESCOPE - The MeoPro is premium quality, waterproof, fogproof and shockproof scope, it's the perfect riflescope for mid to long-range hunting, varmints...